LENDELTA/ICO/platform-contracts-master/README.md

-# Genesis Vision Platform Smart Contracts
+# LENDELTA Platform Smart Contracts
-Smart contracts for Genesis Vision platform.
+Smart contracts for LENDELTA platform.

 ## How to Start